-(SF117)-Possible types of garments include: Dress or Formal; Skirted Outfit Combination (skirt with top, vest, lined/unlined jacket OR jumper and shirt),; Pants or Shorts Outfit (pants or shorts with shirt, vest, or lined/unlined jacket); Romper or Jumpsuit; Specialty Wear (swim wear, costumes, western wear-chaps, chinks, riding attire, or hunting gear); Non-Tailored Lined or Unlined Jacket or Coatadditional pieces with jacket or coat may either be constructed or purchased.
+(SF117) - Possible types of garments include: Dress or Formal; Skirted Outfit Combination (skirt with top, vest, lined/unlined jacket OR jumper and shirt); Pants or Shorts Outfit (pants or shorts with shirt, vest, or lined/unlined jacket); Romper or Jumpsuit; Specialty Wear (swim wear, costumes, western wear-chaps, chinks, riding attire, or hunting gear); Non-Tailored Lined or Unlined Jacket or Coat-additional pieces with jacket or coat may either be constructed or purchased.
 Tailored Coat, Blazer, Suit Jacket, or Outerwear.
-Additional pieces with coat, blazer, jacket, or outerwear may either be constructed or purchased.
+Additional pieces with coat, blazer, jacket, or outerwear may either be constructed or purchased OR Upcycled Outfit Combination - must contain a complete constructed outfit (examples: if the top is upcycled, must include a constructed bottom, upcycled dress).
 A purchased top can be worn to complete a vest or jacket outfit with a skirt, pants or shorts.
 Nightwear or loungewear cannot be modeled.

-+C-410-050 Modeled Knitted or Crocheted Clothing (Level 2 or 3) (SF117)-Knitted garment using pattern stitches such as diamond, block, twist or seed/moss stitches or advanced knitting stiches such as pass slip stitch over, double-pointed needle knitting, cable, Turkish, Tamera, plait, Germaine, feather and fan or knitting with one or more patterns such as Aran or Fair Isle.
++C-410-050 Modeled Knitted or Crocheted Clothing (Level 2 or 3) (SF117) - Knitted garment using pattern stitches such as diamond, block, twist or seed/moss stitches or advanced knitting stiches such as pass slip stitch over, double-pointed needle knitting, cable, Turkish, Tamera, plait, Germaine, feather, and fan, or knitting with one or more patterns such as Aran or Fair Isle.
 Crocheted garment using pattern stitches such as texture, shell, cluster or mesh stitches or advance crochet stiches such as afghan, broomstick, hairpin lace, design motifs or pattern stitches.
 Garment can be a sweater, cardigan, dress, coat, a top and bottom, or a two-piece ensemble.

-C-410-901 Modeled Beyond the Needle Beginning Fashion Accessory (SF117)-An accessory designed and /or constructing using elements and principles of design and basic skills; can be textile or non-textile based.
+C-410-901 Modeled Beyond the Needle Fashion Accessory (SF117) -An accessory designed and /or constructing using elements and principles of design and basic skills; can be textile or non-textile based.
 Examples: shoes, strung bracelet/necklace, wire wrapping, scarves, flip flops, design on tennis shoes, etc. Not State Fair Eligible